NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 Paragraphs can be split across 2 pages.

 If you do not want a paragraph to run over different pages, add a page break before the paragraph.

+## Page breaks

+Select 'Insert', 'Pages' then 'Page break' in Microsoft Word to add a page break.

 ## Links and URLs